rwebaz/Ng-Lessons-Project/docs/pages/Angular-CLI.md

 ---
-title: Upgrade Angular CLI
+title: Angular CLI
 layout: default
 navigation_weight: 9
 ---
+# Angular CLI

+The **Angular CLI** is the Terminal engine of Angular 4.

-# Ng How To Upgrade Angular CLI From The Terminal
+## Ng How To Upgrade Angular CLI From The Terminal

-Place the introducing line of text ie.) the 'tagline' here ...
+More to come ...

 **Note**.
 As of npm ver 5.0, the npm cache self-heals from corruption issues and data extracted from the cache is guaranteed to be valid.
 Therefore, there is no need to use `npm cache clean` after performing the `uninstall` step below.